The US West had a snowy winter, so why the fiery summer?

-By Thursday, more than 76 large fires were burning in nine Western states.
-This included 21 in Montana and 18 in Oregon.
-That was according to the interagency fire center.
+By Thursday, more than 76 large fires were burning in nine Western states, including 21 in Montana and 18 in Oregon, according to the interagency fire center.

-So far this year, wildfires have burned more than 12,500 square miles nationwide.
+So far this year, wildfires have burned more than 12,500 square miles (32,000 square kilometers) nationwide.
 In the past decade, only two years were worse at this point in the wildfire season: 2015 and 2012.

 WHAT ABOUT CLIMATE CHANGE?

-It's making things worse for fires, said Jonathan Overpeck.
-He is the dean of the School for Environment and Sustainability at the University of Michigan.
+It's making things worse for fires, said Jonathan Overpeck, dean of the School for Environment and Sustainability at the University of Michigan.

-Hotter and drier weather is a symptom of human-caused climate change.
-That's making fires worse by leaving forests and other vegetation more flammable.
+Hotter and drier weather is a symptom of human-caused climate change, and that's making fires worse by leaving forests and other vegetation more flammable.

 "It's not of course playing the only role," he said.
 "There's natural variability at work."

-"Humans are contributing to an ever-increasing degree to wildfires in the West.
-They emit greenhouse gases and warm the planet and warm the West," Overpeck said.
+"Humans are contributing to an ever-increasing degree to wildfires in the West as they emit greenhouse gases and warm the planet and warm the West," Overpeck said.

-Two dozen species of beetles have killed trees on nearly 85,000 square miles in the Western U.S. since 2000.
-They're responsible for about 20 percent of the 6.3 billion standing dead trees across the West.
-That's according to the U.S. Forest Service.
+Two dozen species of beetles have killed trees on nearly 85,000 square miles (220,000 square kilometers) in the Western U.S. since 2000.
+They're responsible for about 20 percent of the 6.3 billion standing dead trees across the West, according to the U.S. Forest Service.

-Researchers disagree on whether forests with beetle-killed trees are more likely to burn, or if they burn differently.
-This is compared to healthier forests.
+Researchers disagree on whether forests with beetle-killed trees are more likely to burn, or if they burn differently, than healthier forests.

-Any standing dead tree can crash down, posing hazards for firefighters.
-They must adjust their tactics to avoid them.
+Any standing dead tree - whether killed by beetles, drought, lightning or other causes - can crash down, posing hazards for firefighters who must adjust their tactics to avoid them.

 WHO'S FIGHTING THE FIRES?

-More than 26,000 people are fighting the fires.
-They are backed by more than 200 helicopters and 1,800 trucks.
-They are also backed by 28 air tankers.
-These drop water and fire-retardant slurry.
+More than 26,000 people are fighting the fires, backed by more than 200 helicopters, 1,800 trucks and 28 air tankers.
+They are dropping water and fire-retardant slurry.
 Three of those tankers are military C-130 planes.

-The military has also assigned surveillance aircraft and at least 200 active-duty soldiers to fight fires.
-The National Guard has been called out in at least four states.
-Those states include California, Montana, Oregon and Washington.
+The military has also assigned surveillance aircraft and at least 200 active-duty soldiers to fight fires and the National Guard has been called out in at least four states - California Montana, Oregon and Washington.

-"We're stretched thin," said Jennifer Jones.
-She is a spokeswoman for the interagency fire center.
+"We're stretched thin," said Jennifer Jones, a spokeswoman for the interagency fire center.